 Welcome to HCV Advocate’s hepatitis blog.
 The intent of this blog is to keep our website audience up-to-date on information about hepatitis and to answer some of our web site and training audience questions.
 People are encouraged to submit questions and post comments.

-For more information on how to use this blog and search the HCV drug pipeline click here; for more information on HCV clinical trials click here
+For more information on how to use this blog click here, the HCV drug pipeline click here, and for more information on HCV clinical trials click here

-Drugs in Development / Clinical Trials—Updated May 18, 2013
+Drugs in Development / Clinical Trials—Updated March 17, 2015

-Saturday, May 18, 2013
+Saturday, April 18, 2015

 Just before he took the test, Mr. Rankin said, “I think it’s important that hepatitis C testing be done without any stigma…I’m here to say as a Member of Parliament it is something that everybody should do.
 It is something that is a wonderful health initiative and I’m pleased to be doing it as well.”